Antonio Conte says Tottenham have 13 positive Covid-19 cases among players and staff

 Conte was not able to confirm whether it was the Omicron variant at the centre of the outbreak but revealed he had been vaccinated.

-Tottenham have won 10 points from Conte's opening four Premier League games in charge but the Italian's side were humbled by NS Mura in their previous Europa Conference League match.
+Tottenham have won 10 points from Conte's opening four Premier League games in charge but they were humbled by NS Mura in their previous Europa Conference League match.

 Tottenham fixtures: What's coming up?